ORIGYN-SA/origyn_nft/docs/marketplace_integration.md

 ```

-7. Claim Royalties - Currently royalties are not paid out automatically.
-To see if you have any royalties to recover you can call balance_nft_origyn and inspect the sales collection.
+7. Claim Royalties - Royalties should be paid out automatically.
+In the case that they have not, or to see if you have any royalties to recover you can call balance_nft_origyn and inspect the sales collection.
 If any sales exist, you can collect the sales by calling the below function:

 ```